th2-net/th2-read-db/README.md

 This type of task work by the algorithm:

 1) Initialize parameters for the first `updateQuery`
-   * task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if startFromLastReadRow is `true`.<br>
+   * task tris to load the last message with `th2.pull_task.update_hash` property published to Cradle if startFromLastReadRow is `true`. the time boundary for message loading is the nearest reset time calculated by `resetStateParameters` option if set, otherwise the execution time minus one day<br>
-   NOTE: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failures.
+     **NOTE**: if read-db isn't connected to a data-provider [Go to gRPC client configuration](#client), the task failures.
    * if `startFromLastReadRow` is `false` or no one message hasn't been published into Cradle by related session alias, task tries to execute init query.
    * if init query is `null`, task uses `initProperties` to initialize property for the first `updateQuery` run.<br>
    NOTE: if `initProperties` doesn't defined, the first `updateQuery` is run with `NULL` value for all used parameters